Abega1642/on-the-construction-of-real-numbers/README.md

 ## Introduction

-This repository contains a *Java* program that explores a rational sequence designed to approximate square roots of positive integers.
+This repository contains a *Java* program (*JAVA 22*) that explores a rational sequence designed to approximate square roots of positive integers.

 The idea originated from a *topology of metric space* course, where I was challenged to find a rational sequence that converges to the square root of two.
 Later, inspired by Euler’s method for approximating square roots, I derived a general expression for computing square roots using a sequence.